 Too often, executives have seen Corporate Social Responsibility (CSR) as a passing fad, with Social Value having a slot on the agenda for a number of years, providing varying degrees of organisational success.
-So, we ask: What does Social Value mean for a progressive CPO?
+So, we ask: What does Social Value mean for a progressive CPO and their strategic procurement plan?
 And will 2020 be a step-change year?

 CSR is now rising up the business agenda.
 Forces like globalisation, social media, regulation, and changing customer habits are elevating its importance.
 As customers and society more broadly place increasing importance on CSR and ‘purpose’, some leaders have started to look at it as a creative opportunity to fundamentally strengthen their businesses while contributing to society at the same time.

 This changing landscape is now creating a clearer financial motive.
 And new research shows how the most ethical and enlightened companies that are embracing this movement are consistently outperforming their industry competitors.
 The research highlights that these organisations enjoy an increased share price of between 4% and 6% and they pay 8x fewer consumer-related fines.

 The rise of the ethical consumer is changing the way in which organisations operate and implement strategic procurement plans, and it’s creating new value opportunities and heightening the risks of doing the wrong thing.
 So, what should a forward-thinking CPO be excited and worried about in this new social and environmental age?

 New value opportunities……

 Patagonia is putting CSR at the heart of its business model with environmental values strongly embedded in it’s brand’s DNA.
 Typically, cotton uses large amounts of insecticides and pesticides in its production, and in response, Patagonia has used supplier collaboration to develop innovative solutions, including creating an organic cotton supply chain.
 Patagonia is creating sustainable shared value through investment in its supply chain, and delivering social value to wider communities.